 A. PeaceHealth offers payment plans up to 12 equal payments, depending upon the balance due.
 If you have a larger balance, we can offer long-term payments through a vendor.
 We also offer automatic payments that can be set up through your credit card or echeck.
-Please contact Customer Service
+Please contact Customer Service to make arrangements.

 Q. How will I know what portion of the bill I should pay?

 A. The amount you owe can be found in the box in the top right-hand corner of your bill.
 Your first bill should identify the total charges, the amount submitted to insurance, and the amount you owe.
 If insurance has paid part of your claim, the statement will identify the amount paid by insurance and the amount you owe.
 The "explanation of benefits" from your insurance company will also indicate which charges you are responsible for.